Inspiration

 Limited Palettes

-Having hundreds of colors and shades at their hands, more and more designers tend to try their skills in limited or even monochrome palettes.
-As a result, the world of digital art is showing the trend of illustrations that take more expressiveness of fewer colors and play with bright details.
+Having hundreds of colors and shades in their hands, more and more designers tend to try their skills in limited or even monochrome palettes.
+As a result, the world of digital art is showing the trend of illustrations that take more expressiveness with fewer colors and play with bright details.

 The illustrations in the Taxi style by Ivan Haidutski on the Icons8 vectors library uses a limited color palette based on bold black and yellow contrast.